Localess

 JPEGwebp25–35% smaller at equivalent quality

-PNG (transparency needed)png or webpWebP supports alpha — prefer WebP for modern browsers
+PNG (transparency needed)webp or avifBoth support alpha — AVIF offers better compression on modern browsers

-Check browser support for your target audience before relying on WebP exclusively.
-For broad compatibility, serve WebP with a JPEG fallback using <picture> and <source>.
+Check browser support for your target audience before relying on WebP or AVIF exclusively.
+For broad compatibility, serve AVIF with a WebP and JPEG fallback using <picture> and <source>.

 On this page